OOO-A2/IT-Product-Development-course/README.md

 ### External Systems

-- Google drive - a cloud file storage with PDFs student submissions and instructors feedback;
+- Google Drive - a cloud file storage with PDFs, student submissions, and instructors' feedback;
 - Moodle - format compliance for importing and exporting grades.
 Also, possible integration to download or upload files to assignments;
-- Innopolis mail, SSO, etc. - possible for seamless integration with university educational process.
+- Innopolis mail, SSO, etc. - possible for seamless integration with the university educational process.

 ## Feature Roadmap
 ### Features for MVP
 - [ ] User login with role-based access (students, instructors)
 - [ ] Instructor dashboard to view and manage team grades, submissions, and reviews
-- [ ] Student dashboard to view personal and team grades, who to review and link to the review submission
+- [ ] Student dashboard to view personal and team grades, who to review, and link to the review submission
 - [ ] Automate peer review matching using cyclic or randomized strategies
 - [ ] Upload peer review feedback as PDF files
-- [ ] Edit extra point with justification
 - [ ] Export final grades in a Moodle-compatible format
 - [ ] Self-hosted deployment